Sell a House in

 A Contractor Who Knows Gainesville

-I've been buying and renovating houses across Alachua County since 2014.
-From Duckpond bungalows with termite damage to Millhopper ranch homes facing HOA special assessments after Surfside, I've seen it all.
+I've been buying and renovating houses in Florida since 2014.
+When a Gainesville property comes in, I look at the actual condition, title issues, insurance problems, and repair scope before I make an offer.
 As a State Certified General Contractor (CGC1534000), I price repairs myself instead of guessing.
-That's why our offers hold up at closing.
+That is why our offers hold up at closing.

 We use standard FAR/BAR "As-Is" contracts and close with Alachua County title companies.